RocketPy-Team/RocketPy/docs/development/testing.rst

 This test contains two fundamental traits which defines it as an integration test:

 * (I/O Access) Communication with external dependencies that may not be stable or quick to access.
+Emphasis on I/O and functionality of public interfaces.
 * Contains the ``all_info()`` method, which is an integration test by convention for RocketPy.

 **Observation:** The ``all_info()`` method present in the code is considered to be an integration test.